CamNagle24/Range-Slider/README.md

+# Welcome!
-This is a project to learn how to make a slider to implement into my personal website to showcase my projects!
+## This is a project to learn how to make a slider to implement into my personal website to showcase my projects!

+### What I Learned
+-